SuSonicTH/CodingAssignment/readme.md

 ## Acceptance Criteria
 * the tool accepts 2 file names (input and output)
 * output is a csv file with following fields
-  * MONTH - the month of the booking in format yyyy-mm
+  * MONTH - the month of the booking in format yyyy/mm
   * ACCOUNT_ID - an ACCOUNT_ID from the input file
   * SUM_OF_AMOUNT - the sum of all input amounts for a ACCOUNT_ID per MONTH with 2 decimal places
 * empty lines in the input file are ignored
 * the amount from the input is summed up, grouped by ACCOUNT_ID and MONTH
-* the output has a heder line (MONTH,ACCOUNT_ID,AMOUNT)
+* the output has a header line (MONTH,ACCOUNT_ID,AMOUNT)

 ## Format for the input csv
   * separator is a comma ','